robincoello/he-origami/docs/syntax/scss.md

 1. Assess if the proportion of impacted users worth the fix
 2. Tweak designs to accommodate most browsers instead
-3. Favour [browser hacks](http://browserhacks.com/) to avoid any external dependencies — make sure to document each time why a hack was used:
+3. Favor [browser hacks](http://browserhacks.com/) to avoid any external dependencies — make sure to document each time why a hack was used:

 	.el {
 		background: url('data:image/png;base64,/* data */') bottom right no-repeat;